festim-dev/FESTIM/docs/source/userguide/boundary_conditions.rst

 .. note::

-    The :code:`species_dependent_value` arguement requires a dict to be passed, mapping any arguements in the custom function given to value, to any species defined.
+    The :code:`species_dependent_value` argument requires a dict to be passed, mapping any arguments in the custom function given to value, to any species defined.

     For instance with three species A, B and C, the dict can be defined as: